wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 <a name="Terraform"></a>

-PROTIP: We are in the process of creating for each for each lab Terraform (with Bash shell scripts and Ansible, where applicable).
+PROTIP: <strong>[Terraform]</strong> links to instead create each lab using Terraform files (with Bash shell scripts and Ansible, where applicable).
+That's instead of manual clicking and typing, so you can apply Infrastructure-as-Code for better collaboration versioning, security, etc.

 #### &nbsp; &nbsp; &nbsp; &nbsp; Operational Excellence Labs